From Unit Plan Magnificent Mexico

 Classroom Tip: I use this story to introduce what a piñata is.
 Then we make piñata out of cereal boxes and colored tissue paper.

 This heart-warming story is about a little girl who thinks that she has lost her mother's diamond ring in one of the tamales that they have made for Christmas dinner.

-Classroom Tip: I read this story to the students before my guest chef comes in a the students about how to make tamales.
+Classroom Tip: I read this story to students before my guest chef comes in to talk to the class about how to make tamales.

 Big Moon Tortilla by Joy Cowley